Broker Check

 Step 3: Build an Emergency Fund

 Before focusing on investments and wealth-building, it's essential to have a safety net.
-An emergency fund (ideally, the equivalent to 3-6 months of living expenses) can help protect you from unexpected financial setbacks, such as medical bills, car repairs, or job loss.
+An emergency fund (ideally, the equivalent of 3-6 months of living expenses) can help protect you from unexpected financial setbacks, such as medical bills, car repairs, or job loss.

 Having an emergency fund is essential to minimizing the impact of unexpected challenges, allowing you to stay on track with your financial goals.